UTSA-CS-3443/Timetable/README.md

 ## Description

 Events can be entered in on any time table that the user wishes, and a static To-Do list is available for general time-insensitive projects.
-The app would remind the user a set time before the event, or should the user wish to prioritize the event, the app would progressively more aggressively send reminders to the user until the user marks the event as complete.
-The app would be lightweight, but have pop ups and audio notifications.
+The app will remind the user a set time before the event, or should the user wish to prioritize the event, it will send alerts every 5 minutes after the requested remind time, up until the event time.
+The app sends reminders to the user about events coming up, and even notify the user when they load the program up and have missed events.
+The app is meant to be lightweight, but have pop ups and audio notifications.

 ## Getting Started